vyalyh-oleg/ConfigLinker/docs/QuickStartGuide_5m.md

 ConfigSetFactory.create(FactorySettingsBuilder builder, Set<Class<?>> configInterfaces);
 ```
 **`configInterfaces`**
-Iterfaces annotated with `@BoundObject` and which methods (at least one) annotated with `@BoundProperty`.
+Interfaces annotated with `@BoundObject` and which methods (at least one) annotated with `@BoundProperty`.
 A set of interfaces should be a Set (so the duplicates are just ignored).
 <br/>

 **`FactorySettingsBuilder`** (will be discussed in more detail in next lessons)